NSO-developer/nso-gitbook/fortinet-fmg/README-ned-settings.md

       installations to affected FortiGate devices.

-      NED scans through all prepare nodes and identifies updated firewall objects that may be referenced in policy packages, including:
+      NED scans through all prepare nodes and identifies updated firewall objects that may be referenced in policy packages.
+The NED supports multiple dependency object types with three types of reference patterns:

-        - IPv4/IPv6 addresses and address groups
-        - VIPs (Virtual IP addresses)
+      DIRECT references only:
+        - firewall-addrgrp, firewall-addrgrp6 (firewall-policy/srcaddr, firewall-policy/dstaddr, firewall-policy/srcaddr6, firewall-policy/dstaddr6)
+        - firewall-service-group (firewall-policy/service)
+        - firewall-vip (firewall-policy/dstaddr)
+        - firewall-ippool (firewall-policy/poolname)
+        - application-list (firewall-policy/application-list)
+        - antivirus-profile (firewall-policy/av-profile)
+        - ips-sensor (firewall-policy/ips-sensor)
+        - firewall-ssl-ssh-profile (firewall-policy/ssl-ssh-profile)
-        - Custom services
+        - webfilter-profile (firewall-policy/webfilter-profile)
-        - IP pools
+        - firewall-profile-protocol-options (firewall-policy/profile-protocol-options)
-        - Application lists
+        - user-adgrp (firewall-policy/fsso-groups)

-        - Security profiles (antivirus, IPS, SSL/SSH, webfilter, protocol options)
-        - User AD groups
+      HYBRID references (both direct AND indirect):
+        - firewall-address: firewall-policy/srcaddr, firewall-policy/dstaddr OR firewall-addrgrp/member -> firewall-policy/srcaddr, firewall-policy/dstaddr
+        - firewall-address6: firewall-policy/srcaddr6, firewall-policy/dstaddr6 OR firewall-addrgrp6/member -> firewall-policy/srcaddr6, firewall-policy/dstaddr6
+        - firewall-service-custom: firewall-policy/service OR firewall-service-group/member -> firewall-policy/service

+      INDIRECT references only:
+        - webfilter-urlfilter: webfilter-profile/web/urlfilter-table -> firewall-policy/webfilter-profile
+        - webfilter-content: webfilter-profile/web/bword-table -> firewall-policy/webfilter-profile
+        - webfilter-content-header: webfilter-profile/web/content-header-list -> firewall-policy/webfilter-profile
+        - ips-custom: ips-sensor/entries/rule (using rule-id) -> firewall-policy/ips-sensor

+      For indirect references, NED performs two-step resolution:
+        1. Find intermediate objects that reference the updated object
+        2. Find policies that reference those intermediate objects

-      When these objects are modified, any policy packages that reference them will be automatically identified and reinstalled to FortiGate devices, ensuring that the configuration changes take effect properly across the network.
+      When these objects are modified, any policy packages that reference them (directly or through intermediate objects) will be automatically identified and reinstalled to FortiGate devices, ensuring that configuration changes take effect properly across the network.

-      NOTE: This feature requires NED to query all policy packages and firewall policies in the NSO CDB to determine object references.
-This may increase commit time depending on the number and size of policy packages and firewall policies in your deployment.
+      NOTE: This feature requires NED to query policy packages, firewall policies, and intermediate objects in the NSO CDB to determine object references.
+This may increase commit time depending on the number and size of policy packages, firewall policies, and intermediate objects in your deployment.

+      Performance Consideration:
+      If you notice the NED taking more time to query the CDB to find dependency references, this cannot be avoided within the NED.
+The NED must query the CDB to find dependency references, and the time spent on queries is proportional to the amount of configuration data in the CDB (i.e., more CDB configuration results in more time spent on querying).
+It is not possible to reduce this query time within the NED.

+      Alternative Approach:
+      As an alternative, users can consider using the live-status exec action to install packages for better timing performance.
+The NED supports "live-status exec any", allowing users to execute /securityconsole/install/package via a service when dependency objects are modified.
+      Therefore, we recommend disabling "install-config-to-fortigate/install-dependency-objects-update"
+      and instead using the "live-status exec any" option via a service for scenarios where query time is a concern.

+      Example:
+      ```
+      admin@ncs# devices device dev-1 live-status fortimanager-stats:exec any json-input \
+        \"{"method":"exec","params":[{"url":"/securityconsole/install/package",\
+        "data":{"adom":"name_of_adom","pkg":"name_of_pkg"}}],"session":"session-id","id":1}\"
+      ```

     - install-config-to-fortigate install-status-check-max-retries <NUM> (default 5)